Navigating the Pros and Cons of DSCR Loans

 How Do DSCR Loans Work?

 DSCR loans are designed for investors only, not for purchasing a primary residence.
 Instead, you can use them to purchase or repair short and long-term rental properties, including homes, apartments, condos, and townhomes.

 Again, your DSCR tells lenders whether you can repay the loan using rental income.
 A DSCR of 1 tells lenders that the property has exactly enough income to repay the loan.
 However, this isn’t ideal because you have other obligations, such as expenses like employees, repairs, maintenance, etc. Therefore, most lenders like to see a higher DSCR of at least 1.25 to prove your ability to repay and allow for extra cash flow for expenses that won’t get in the way of repaying your debt.

 A higher DSCR makes you more appealing to lenders, allowing you to qualify for higher loan amounts.
 However, the DSCR required for a loan varies by lender, with most requiring a DSCR of at least 1.25.
-However, Griffin Funding offers more flexibility than other lenders and allows you to qualify with a DSCR as low as 0.75.
+However, Griffin Funding offers more flexibility than other lenders and allows you to qualify with a DSCR as low as 0.75, and below 0.75 with a higher downpayment on an exception only basis.
 Still, we recommend increasing your ratio as much as possible to reduce your interest rate and ensure you can get the necessary loan amount.